 The kaizen process was popularized in the 1950s after World War II by Japanese manufacturers.
 The goal of kaizen is to continually improve processes so that any waste is eliminated.
-In this scenario, waste refers to any inefficient use of time or redundancy in processes.
+In this context, waste refers to any inefficient use of time or redundancy in processes.

-> The Japanese word muda translates to wastefulness or uselessness.
+The Japanese word muda translates to “wastefulness” or “uselessness.”
 In regards to the continuous improvement process, these types of waste prevent certain work processes from reaching operational excellence.

-> There are two types of muda waste: Type 1 and Type 2.
+There are two types of muda waste:

-> Type 2: Processes that don't add value to customers and are not necessary for the end customer.
+Type 2: Processes that don't add value to customers and are not necessary for the end customer.
 These are often internal processes, such as documentation.
 These are processes that the kaizen method aims to reduce.

 There are seven categories of waste that fall under muda Type 2.
 Those are: